Leptonic CP asymmetry and Light flavored scalar: Lepton asymmetry with scalar

 The RH neutrinos are first generated by their interactions to the thermal bath, and the lepton asymmetry and the scalar $\chi$ are produced via the RH neutrino decays.
 While the total amounts of the lepton asymmetry and $\chi$ are related, the washout (inverse decay) effect via the neutrino Yukawa couplings deduces only the asymmetry.
 The Boltzmann equation for the lepton asymmetry approximately becomes

 where the $\tilde{\epsilon}_i$ terms have been dropped since we are interested in the asymmetry produced by the three-body decay process.
 The first term of RHS produces the asymmetry via the $N_i$ decay and the second term denotes the washout term.
 Depending on the $N_1$ or $N_2$ decay process being dominant to the production and the washout effect being strong or weak, there are four possibilities of the main lepton asymmetry as listed in Table~\ref{tab:four-main-processes}.
 We also show in Fig.~\ref{fig:sol-BE} the typical time evolution of the yields corresponding to these four patterns, respectively.
 The top panels in Fig.~\ref{fig:sol-BE} are the results for the weak washout, and the bottom panels are for the strong one.
 Further, the $N_2$ decay process is the main contribution to the asymmetry in the left panels in Fig.~\ref{fig:sol-BE} and the $N_1$ process is dominant in the right panels.
 Roughly speaking, the relic of lepton asymmetry in the bottom line is given by that in the top line times the washout suppression factor.
+The dips in Fig.~\ref{fig:sol-BE} come from the sign flip in the right-hand side of Eq.~\eqref{eq:BE-DeltaL-sfa} before and after the particles getting into the thermal equilibrium.
+This behavior depends on the magnitude of the coupling, and we find more dips in the strong washout regime.

 In the case that the freeze-in production from $N_2$ is dominant (top-left panel), we have to take the washout effect into account (for the detail, see Appendix~\ref{sec:formula}).
 The lepton asymmetry of this case is evaluated by